TexasMotley CountyCourt Process

 • Plea Negotiations: Plea negotiations are discussions between your attorney and the prosecutor aimed at reaching a resolution to your case without going to trial.
 This may involve pleading guilty to a lesser charge, such as reckless driving, or receiving a reduced sentence.

-• Typical Plea Deals in Motley: Given Motley County's smaller size, plea deals may be less structured than in larger counties.
+• Typical Plea Deals in Motley County: Given Motley County's smaller size, plea deals may be less structured than in larger counties.
 They might involve reduced fines, a shorter license suspension, or alternative sentencing options like community service.
 The availability and terms of plea deals depend heavily on the specific facts of your case, your prior criminal record, and the strength of the prosecution's evidence.

 3. Trial (If No Plea Deal)

-Penalties for DUI in Motley, TX
+Penalties for DUI in Motley County, TX

 First Offense

-• Jail Time: 3 days to 180 days in jail.
+• Jail Time: Under TX law, the jail time is between 72 hours and 180 days in jail.

-• License Suspension: 90 days to 1 year.
+• License Suspension: Your driver's license can be suspended for 90 days to one year.

 Second Offense

-• Jail Time: 30 days to 1 year in jail.
+• Jail Time: The jail time is between 30 days and one year in jail.

-• Fines: Up to $4,000.
+• Fines: The fines can be up to $4,000.

 Third Offense

-A third DUI offense in Texas is a felony.
+A third-offense DUI in Texas is a third-degree felony.

-• Prison Time: 2 to 10 years in prison.
+• Prison Time: The prison time is between two and 10 years in prison.

-• Fines: Up to $10,000.
+• Fines: The fines can be up to $10,000.

-Court Programs in Motley
+Court Programs in Motley County

 What to Bring to Court

-• Photo ID: Driver's license or other government-issued photo identification.
+• Photo ID: A valid driver's license or other government-issued photo identification.

-• Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing jeans, t-shirts, shorts, or revealing clothing.
-Business casual attire is generally appropriate.
+• Professional Dress Code: Dress in a respectful and professional manner.
+Avoid wearing casual clothing such as jeans, t-shirts, shorts, or flip-flops.
+Business attire is always recommended.

 Local Court Procedures